NEW STUDY SHOWS HOW BAD MASSIVE SALT RESTRICTION CAN REALLY BE

 “The World Health Organization (WHO) recommends that populations consume less than 2 grams a day of sodium as a preventive measure against cardiovascular disease, but this target has not been achieved in any country.
 This recommendation is primarily based on individual-level data from short-term trials of blood pressure (BP) without data relating low sodium intake to reduced cardiovascular events from randomized trials or observational studies.”

-There is a reason that no nation has hit the less-than-2-grams-per-day target.
+There is a reason that no nation has hit the less-than-2-grams-per-day target as far as salt restriction is concerne.
 Do you have any idea what less than two grams of salt looks like?
 It’s less than a teaspoon a day.
 No joke.
 And this is the upper limit.
 The goal is to have you as close to zero as possible (not a misprint).
 Furthermore, these recommendations are not based on real-world data.
 What do I mean by real-world data?

 “Two years ago, Andrew Mente and colleagues, after studying more than 130,000 people from 49 different countries, concluded that salt restriction reduced the risk of heart disease, stroke, or death only in patients who had high blood pressure, and that salt restriction could be harmful if salt intake became too low.
 The reaction of the scientific community was swift.
 ‘Disbelief’ was voiced that ‘such bad science’ should be published by The Lancet.
 The American Heart Association (AHA) refuted the findings of the study, stating that they were not valid, despite the AHA for many years endorsing products that contain markedly more salt than it recommends as being ‘heart healthy'”